matthewfeickert-talks/talk-atlas-hdbs-workshop-2022/talk.md

 .bold.center[Having access to the gradients makes the fit orders of magnitude faster than finite difference]

 ---
+class: focus-slide, center
+# Extending and going further for HDBS

+---
 # New Art: Analysis as a Differentiable Program
 .kol-1-2[
 - Extend `pyhf` to be fully end-to-end differentiable (future `pyhf` goal)